 2. Access to promising artists who have the potential to become famous in the medium-term

-Expat Global Art will enable promising, but not very well-known, artists to make their first deals with their own works so that, on the one hand, they get a validation that they are marketable and can make price discovery of their art, and on the other hand, be given the opportunity to promote and display their works in the Fund’s online gallery or in more famous galleries and museums with which the Fund will have relations.
-In order to provide this opportunity, the Fund will seek to purchase a number of artworks from a particular artist at bargained prices, which, after popularizing, it sells, with significant profits for its shareholders.
+Expat Global Art aims to enable promising, but not very well-known, artists to make their first deals with their own works so that, on the one hand, they get a validation that they are marketable and can make price discovery of their art, and on the other hand, be given the opportunity to promote and display their works in the Fund’s online gallery or in more famous galleries and museums with which the Fund will have relations.
+In order to provide this opportunity, the Fund seeks to purchase a number of artworks from a particular artist at bargained prices, which, after popularizing, it sells, with significant profits for its shareholders.

 3. Access to collections of artworks, the owners of which would like to replace them with more liquid financial instruments

 In Bulgaria, and not only, there are many collections of artworks, which for various reasons are owned by owners who are uninterested in their development and maintenance.
 Many of these owners aren’t professional participants in the art market and the liquidation of these collections is not easy for them.
-Expat Global Art will endeavour to offer acceptable terms of purchase of en bloc collections and at the same time will offer them to subscribe, if they wish to do so, shares from the Fund in the primary market for an amount equal to or similar to the transaction price.
+Expat Global Art endeavours to offer acceptable terms of purchase of en bloc collections and at the same time offers them to subscribe, if they wish to do so, shares from the Fund in the primary market for an amount equal to or similar to the transaction price.
 This would lead to a natural growth of the Fund’s assets and the size and diversification of its portfolio of artworks while allowing collectors to replace all or part of their collections with a lower risk and liquid investment product, being the shares of the Fund.

 4. Achieving better conditions for the purchase and sale of art objects